DM1st/eatsy-react-ui/README.md

 A separate dockerfile exists for use in production.
 Using the production Dockerfile, build and tag the Docker image:
-`docker build -f Dockerfile.prod -t sample:prod .`
+`docker build -f dockerfile.prod -t sample:prod .`

 Spin up the container:
 `docker run -it --rm -p 1337:80 sample:prod`

+Using docker compose for the prod docker image `docker-compose -f docker-compose.prod.yml up -d --build`